igdaniel-1/asl_ios/README.md

-# asl_ios
+# asl_ios with React
-# iOS Application to Translate the American Sign Language
+# iOS React Application to Translate the American Sign Language
 ## by India Daniel

 ### Context